QualiSystems/cloudshell-standards/Documentation/Custom Service Shell Standard.md

 Version | Date | Notes
 --- | --- | ---
+1.1.0 | 2018-01-11 | Adding association to Custom Services category.
+The category association can be overridden in the shell itself.
 1.0.0 | 2017-08-16 | First release of the Custom Service Shell Standard